iPhone or iPad showing the wrong time? Try these 8 fixes

 cellular network icon

-You can get help from your iPhone or iPad’s carrier by finding its support medium from Apple’s carrier support web page.
+You can get help from your iPhone or iPad’s carrier by finding its support medium on Apple’s carrier support webpage.

 8. Last resort – restore your device